 Personnel competent to prepare quotations and batch instructions shall review enquiries.
-The documented information bearing the results of the review of the enquiry shall be authorized and monitored.
+The documented information bearing the results of the review of the enquiry shall be monitored.

-Any anomalies arising from the review of the customer's requirements shall be resolved with the customer or shall be identified in the quotation.
+Any anomalies arising from the review of the customer's requirements shall be resolved with the customer or shall be identified in the contractual documentation.